Community Rallies so Rent Spike Won’t Write Drama Book Shop’s Final Act

 Activists and pundits have turned their eyes to young voters, hoping to mobilize a demographic that historically votes at a low rate.
 In the 2014 midterm elections, only 16 percent of those eligible under 30 voted, according to the United States Elections Project.
 Increased registration among voters under 30 has drawn attention following youth-led nationwide protest movements.
 The question remains whether registrations will translate to voters on Election Day.

-James Kuntz, a 17-year-old junior at The Dalton School, started an organization called Teens in Politicsto help young people find positions within political offices.
+James Kuntz, a 17-year-old junior at The Dalton School, started an organization called Teens in Politics to help young people find positions within political offices.
 He believes in the importance of getting involved in politics as early as possible to establish a habit of voting.

 “There’s a generational disconnect between politicians who are usually older, and they don’t think they can make a difference with their vote,” he said, citing the reasons young people may be turned off from voting.
 “That’s exactly why we’re targeting young people with Teens in Politics to establish that interest in politics when they are young.”